Getting Into Top Engineering Colleges

 Requirements for School Records and Transcripts

-The applicant’s school counselor creates a transcript of their academic record.
+The applicant’s school counselor must submit a transcript of their academic record.
 This report includes details about your academic history, including your grade point average and class standing.
 Most schools need a counselor’s report to be submitted in addition to the school report.
 It includes a written evaluation of your academic development and proficiency.

 Additional Requirements

 A resume may be requested, but this usually happens with graduate school applications.
 In certain schools, the admissions procedure also includes interviews.
-Personal essays and up to three letters of recommendation could be requested for graduate applications.

 A Step-by-Step Guide to Getting Accepted into Engineering Schools